Montenegro to extradite crypto entrepreneur Do Kwon to US

 In January, Terraform Labs officially sought bankruptcy protection in the United States.

+The bankruptcy filing would allow Terraform “to execute on its business plan while navigating ongoing legal proceedings, including representative litigation pending in Singapore and US litigation involving the Securities and Exchange Commission”, the company said in a statement.

+It said it also intended to “meet all financial obligations to employees and vendors”.

-Cryptocurrencies have come under increasing scrutiny from regulators after a string of controversies in recent years, including the high-profile collapse of the FTX exchange.
+Cryptocurrencies have come under increasing scrutiny from regulators after a string of controversies in recent years, including the high-profile collapse of the exchange FTX.